Becoming a Christian

 C) COMMUNE WITH GOD.
 Everyday find a quiet place to commune with God.

+Ask for wisdom and insight.
 Develop a habit of gratitude, expressing thankfulness for everything you have and enjoy.
-Ask GOD confidently for the universe to provide you with things you need.
-Invite the Holy Spirit of GOD to flow in and through your innermost being.
-The Biblical words for “spirit” mean “wind” and “breath.”
-This is the language of the New Testament for our personal connection with GOD-the-Source.
+Ask GOD confidently for the universe to provide you with all the things you need.
 Jesus said “It is the asking one who receives.”
 (Matthew 7.8) and “If anyone lacks wisdom he should ask God…” (James 1.5)

-These habits can feel strange at first – like you are talking to the wall.
-It may be hard to believe that the Source of the Cosmos will notice or engage with you at a personal level.
-But form the habit and be sure to note in a journal anything you believe maybe Divine responses.
-When some time later you look back on your notes you will find it is easy to spot the Inspiration.
+These habits can feel strange at first.
+It may be hard to believe that the Source of the Cosmos can respond at a personal level.
+But you yourself are an expression of the Source of the Cosmos at a personal level.
+It can be a useful habit to note in a journal anything you believe maybe Divine responses.
+When some time later you look back on your notes you will find it is easy to spot the synchronicities which have answered your questions, and the moments of Provision or Inspiration.
 (Jesus teaches a pattern for prayer in Matthew 6.5-14 and Luke 11.1-13.)

 jumping.jpg